 Does your child have an Education Health Care Plan?
 Yes No Is the child "Cared for" by a Local Authority or been previously "Cared for" (i.e. in care to Social Services)?
 Yes No If yes, please state which Local Authority.
 Please provide documentary evidence or Social Worker contact details.
-Local Authority: Social Worker tel: Is your child one of a Multiple Birth (e.g. twin)? [if yes, separate form/s needs completing for each] Yes No Is the parent/carer a Crown Servant or member of UK Armed Forces?
-If yes - a unit postal address or quartering area address will be required in advance of removal to the area for this to be considered.
-Yes No separate sheet, if necessary.
-You may wish to make separate statements in support of e each of your preferences.
-Please provide full details of dual residency.
+Local Authority: Social Worker tel: Is your child one of a Multiple Birth (e.g. twin)? [if yes, separate form/s needs completing for each] Yes No Is the parent/carer a Crown Servant or member of UK Ar If yes - a unit postal address or quartering area address the area for this to be considered.
+Yes No